 There are a few things to consider when buying a new cell phone, but they can be too easy to forget.
 When you receive your new phone there are a few steps you need to follow to update it.
 It won’t be on the apps to install or the pretty backgrounds.
 This is a comprehensive, professional guide on how to use a new phone.

 You obviously want to transfer all of your apps and data from the old phone.
-But you also need to make sure that it is worth keeping and making as safe as possible.
+But you also need to make sure that it is worth keeping and that you're operating it as safely as possible.

 We expect everything to be great right away, but when was the last time you really checked out?
 If the warranty is still on and you still have time to take it back, do it now.